-Churches are infrequently known for embracing and effecting organisation change.
-However, an 18th century English cathedral, which lacked the endowments of a medieval foundation, was faced with having to produce an annual budget in the context of an interregnum and a level of income failing to match the rate of inflation.
+Churches are infrequently known for embracing and effecting organization change.
+However, an eighteenth-century English cathedral, which lacked the endowments of a medieval foundation, was faced with having to produce an annual budget in the context of an interregnum and a level of income failing to match the rate of inflation.
 Year on year, the budget had replicated the previous year’s, but with cuts.
 The cathedral chapter, encouraged by an archdeacon, charged the residentiary canons with the task of developing a challenging new strategy.
-The canons planned two days away with a lay member of the chapter (a de facto internal change agent) during which they would construct stories of possible futures, informed by imaginative use of current data on congregations, urban plans, and relations with the diocese.
-The canons divided into two groups working in separate rooms, one group being invited to construct an imagined but realistic, positive story, the other a negative story of the future, both on a 5-year timescale.
+The canons planned two days away with a lay member of the chapter (a de facto internal change agent) during which they would construct stories of possible futures, informed by imaginative use of current data on congregations, urban plans and relations with the diocese.
+The canons divided into two groups working in separate rooms, one group being invited to construct an imagined but realistic, positive story, the other a negative story of the future, both on a five-year timescale.
 The positive story was built around increased giving by the business community, enabling new building and repair work to be undertaken.
 The negative story identified extensive dry rot in the building while, in the churchyard, a dead, pregnant teenager was found one morning propped up against a tombstone (and still the choir sang Palestrina).
 Having shared their stories, the two groups returned to their respective rooms to discuss what should be done in the light of their own particular narrative.
 The positive scenario group discussed improving cathedral facilities and providing a coffee shop in the grounds, both much needed.
-The negative scenario group sat in their room in silence - which ran and ran, the change agent being prepared for the silence to last as long as it took for a member of the group to put forward an idea.
+The negative scenario group sat in their room in silence – which ran and ran, the change agent being prepared for the silence to last as long as it took for a member of the group to put forward an idea.
 Eventually, the most senior canon hesitatingly said ‘We must let it (the cathedral) fall down.’
-When the two groups re-convened and shared their proposed solutions, it was the drastic negative scenario which energised both groups and prompted the development of a potential strategy in which the cathedral faced outwards towards the community.
+When the two groups reconvened and shared their proposed solutions, it was the drastic negative scenario which energized both groups and prompted the development of a potential strategy in which the cathedral faced outwards towards the community.
 The subsequent budget reflected this and many of the planned actions were subsequently implemented.